 - Choose wisely the friends you loan your car to and NEVER loan your vehicle to anyone who has a history of bad driving.
 Their accidents could affect you personally and may increase future insurance payments.

 If you have questions about what your insurance covers, contact your insurance agent.
-If you’ve been in an accident or a friend had an accident in your car, contact the lawyers at Hodge & Langley Law Firm to protect yourself and your finances.
+If you’ve been in an accident or a friend had an accident in your car, contact the auto accident lawyers at Hodge & Langley Law Firm to protect yourself and your finances.